SioKCronin/global-watch/README.md

 For my use case:</br>
 Distributed: </br>
-⋅⋅⋅I set up a distributed environment and Cassandra is capable of runnning on multiple machines.
+   I set up a distributed environment and Cassandra is capable of runnning on multiple machines.
 Decentralized:

 The problem I solved worked perfectly with Cassandra.
 I needed to use a database that satified two categories from the